ayastreb/11route/_posts/en/2016/2016-05-03-florence-italy.markdown

 <section class="text-block">
   After the lunch we went to Boboli Gardens.
   The gardens situated behind Pitti Palace, the main residence of Medici grand dukes of Tuscany at Florence.
-  There is an entry fee for the park and you would need a few hours to visit all of the gardens.
+  There is an entry fee for the park and you will need a few hours to visit all of the gardens.
   The weather started to change and it looked like it will rain, but we decided to visit it anyway.
 </section>